vincentbernat/network-lab/lab-routereflector/README.md

 Route reflectors with JunOS
 ===========================

-This lab uses Firefly Perimeter (virtualized Juniper SRX).
-See `lab-firefly` for more information about that aspect.
+This lab uses vMX (virtualized Juniper MX).
+See `lab-vmx` for more information about that aspect.

 We experiment on two different AS.
 AS65536 is using route reflectors while AS65537 doesn't.